-Beginning with the 2018 Levy tax sale we will now require all registration forms to be completed and submitted through our website.
-Complete and submit the Tax Buyer Registration Form (Available October 1, 2020), and a W-9 Form.
+Complete and submit the Tax Buyer Registration Form and a W-9 Form online.
 You must submit a $500.00 deposit, cash or check made payable to “Will County Treasurer” to our office.
-All buyers interested in obtaining a Delinquent Tax Sale list must also include a separate check made payable to the Will County Treasurer in the amount of $150.00; this fee is non-refundable.
-Upon completing this application and making payment to the Will County Treasurer, Joseph E. Meyer & Associates, Inc. will email the digital file with updates.
-The deadline for valid registration is November 17, 2020, both the completed registration form and the $500.00 deposit must be in our office by 4:30 p.m..
+All buyers must also include a separate check made payable to the Will County Treasurer in the amount of $150.00 for the Delinquent Tax Sale List; this fee is non-refundable.
+Upon completing this application and making payment to the Will County Treasurer, Joseph E. Meyer & Associates, Inc. will email the digital file every Wednesday beginning November 18, 2020.
+The deadline for valid registration is November 23, 2020; both the completed registration form and the $500.00 deposit must be in our office by 4:30 p.m. on November 23, 2020.

 Those registrants that do not notify the tax collector at least five (5) business days prior to the tax sale, or do not show up at the actual sale, will forfeit the $500.00 deposit.

 A blank check must be submitted to the Treasurer’s Office cashier before bidding at the sale.
 After sale is completed, the Treasurer’s Office staff will complete the check in the amount of purchase and a final purchase list will be emailed.